leomrtns/leomrtns.github.io/_pages/about.md

 > Dept Electrical Engineering and Electronics <br>
 > University of Liverpool, L69 7ZF
 >
-> Leonardo.De-Oliveira-Martins (at liverpool.ac.uk)
+> Leonardo.de-Oliveira-Martins (at liverpool.ac.uk)

-Since we still struggle with international names: my first name is **Leonardo** and my surname/family name is **de Oliveira Martins**.
+Since we struggle with international names: my first name is **Leonardo** and my surname/family name is **de Oliveira Martins**.
 I don't have a middle name.

 You can check my [personal repositories on github](https://github.com/leomrtns) and [on bitbucket](https://bitbucket.org/leomrtns/).
+My official homepage at the University of Liverpool [is here](https://www.liverpool.ac.uk/people/leonardo-de-oliveira-martins).

 [Google scholar](https://scholar.google.co.uk/citations?user=XvcsndkAAAAJ&hl=en) seems to have the most up-to-date info about my publications.